-If you want our recommendation, we would recommend RC-1 One Legged Resilient Channel 8′ Lengths – Box of 32 (25 Gauge) resilient channel (check it out on Amazon).
-This comes with 32 pieces of resilient channels and each bar have a dimension of 2.0″ W x .5″ D x 96” L
+If you want my recommendation, I would recommend RC-1 One Legged Resilient Channel 8′ Lengths – Box of 32 (25 Gauge) resilient channel (check it out on Amazon).
+This comes with 32 pieces of resilient channels and each bar has a dimension of 2.0″ W x .5″ D x 96” L

-Don’t worry, in this part of the article, we will tell you how you can soundproof your ceiling walls with minimal construction.
+Don’t worry, in this part of the article I will tell you how you can soundproof your ceiling walls with minimal construction.
 Also, if you have already installed the batt, resilient and the drywall and still want to soundproof your basement more, then this part of the article will be very helpful for you.

 Finding an acoustic panel for the ceiling is very difficult.
-So in our best experience, we have found ATS Acoustic Panel is a great soundproofing acoustic panel.
-Disclaimer: This ATS acoustic panel mainly made for side walls, however, we found that it is fine to install this panel on the ceiling and you will face no problem with this panel installing in the ceiling unless you live in an area where an earthquake is frequent.
+So in my best experience, I have found that the ATS Acoustic Panel is a great soundproofing acoustic panel.
+Disclaimer: This ATS acoustic panel is mainly made for side walls, however, I found that it is fine to install this panel on the ceiling and you will face no problem with installing these panels on the ceiling unless you live in an area where an earthquake is frequent.
 Do watch the video below before buying this acoustic panel.